PlayingMind

 After playing through dozens of rounds, here's what consistently helps:

 Check for cycles.
-Some patterns repeat every 3 or 4 items.
-If you see triangle, circle, square, triangle, circle, square — the cycle length is 3.
-Knowing this, you can predict any position in the sequence.
+Some patterns repeat every few positions.
+If you see 1, 2, 3, 1, 2, 3, the cycle length is 3.
+Knowing the period lets you predict any slot.

 Test your hypothesis on the known items.
 Before committing to an answer, mentally apply your rule to every item you can see.
 If it works for all of them, you're probably right.
 If it breaks on even one, rethink it.
 This habit alone will cut your error rate significantly.